 3. Do not machine wash your swimsuit

-NEVER wash your bathing suit in a washing machine as the agitation and detergent will break down the materials quickly and significantly reduce the life of your bathing suit.
+NEVER wash a bathing suit in a washing machine since the agitation and detergent can quickly break down the fabrics and drastically shorten the lifespan of your bathing suit.

 4. Roll your suit up in a clean, dry towel and squeeze